Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/AngelRing.md

 ### Angel Ring
 Angel Ring: Texture(sRGB) × Color(RGB).
 Default: Black.

-By default, the **Unity Toon Shader** adds the color with the computed lighting.
+By default, the **Unity Toon Shader** adds the color to the lighting results.
 You can also clip the effect using the alpha of the texture.
 See [Alpha Channel as Clipping Mask](#alpha-channel-as-clipping-mask) for details.